 Charles Darwin set sail on HMS Beagle on 27 December 1831 as a gentleman companion to Captain Fitz Roy.
 There was a crew of seventy-three.
 The ship’s naturalist left the ship early in the voyage and so Darwin assumed this role.
 The voyage circumnavigated the world and lasted almost five years.
 Darwin spent much of his time investigating the geology and natural history of the areas visited.1

 During the voyage Darwin’s specimens were sent back to Cambridge for examination together with his journals.
-As a result he was already well known and respected by the scientific community by the time he returned in HMS Beagle on 2 October 1836.2
+As a result he was already well known and respected within the scientific community by the time he returned on HMS Beagle on 2 October 1836.2

 <http://darwin-online.org.uk/content/frameset?itemID=F10.3&viewtype=text&pageseq=1> accessed 24 May 2013 2 Darwin, Charles (1835), Extracts from letters to Professor Henslow [privately printed], Cambridge.